 These online study tools for college students can help you prepare for exams and improve your grades

 Need help acing the big exam and improving your GPA?
 Online study websites like Quizlet offer homework help, textbooks solutions, study guides, and more to make learning (and cramming) easy.
-Of course, Quizlet isn't your only option - here's a list of 25 study sites, complete with feature lists, apps, reviews, and associated costs.
+Of course, Quizlet isn't your only option - here's a list of 29 study sites, updated for 2017 and complete with feature lists, apps, reviews, and associated costs.

 Learn from more than 148 million user-submitted study sets and classes covering a wide variety of topics (or create your own shareable study set).

 - Interactive games